 The better protected you and your passengers are, the less chance you’ll be seriously injured if you have to lay your bike down.
 That’s why it’s advised to wear boots and protective clothing, such as leather chaps and leather coat.

 When it comes to your motorcycle itself, the following are some of the things you should consider adding to an existing bike or when buying a new one.
 These motorcycle protections could save you money on your motorcycle policy.

 - Antilock Brakes – Like cars and trucks, a lot of motorcycles come with anti-lock brakes.
 These allow the rider to brake faster.
 As a result, they remain in control, thereby avoiding motorcycle accidents.

-- Air Bags – If you’re new to the motorcycle scene, you might now know you can also select a bike with airbags.
+- Air Bags – Did you know you may now select a bike with airbags?
 Typically, the manufacturer installs these just behind the windscreen.
 An alternative is to select high-tech riding gear with built-in airbags.
 That includes full-body suits, leather jackets, and motorcycle helmets.

 - Anti-theft System – A lot of insurance companies also give discounted rates for motorcycles designed with anti-theft systems.

 - Lights – Even certain motorcycle accessories play a role in what you pay for insurance protection.
 You obviously want lights that enhance your visibility, but those with reflective qualities make it easier for other people on the road to see you.

 If you’re looking for excellent insurance that you can afford, it starts with the type of bike you buy and the riding gear you wear.
 Even in states that don’t require motorcycle helmets, people who wear them not only reduce their risk of serious injury or worse in the event of motorcycle accidents, they also spend less on insurance coverage.